 Planning a London vacation for your family?
 The UK capital is without a doubt one of the most child-friendly cities in the world.
 Dripping with creative charm and sprinkled with childlike magic, it is not only home to the world’s biggest toy shop, real-life kings and queens and witches and wizards, but is the setting of some of the most beloved children’s stories.
-From Mary Poppins and Paddington Bear to Peter Pan and Harry Potter, it is no surprise that the city has been capturing the hearts, minds, and imaginations of children for centuries.
+From Mary Poppins and Paddington Bear to Peter Pan and Harry Potter, it is no surprise that London has been capturing the hearts, minds, and imaginations of kids for centuries.

 In this exciting and adventure-filled city, there is plenty of fun, educational experiences for children of all ages.
 What’s more, with many attractions offering a side adventure for kids, you need not worry about finding activities that will appeal to the whole family.

 Greenwich is easy to reach by underground, but it’s much more fun to arrive by river.
 Jump on the water bus as the perfect way to avoid the London traffic.
 Sailing down the Thames also gives you great views of the Tower of London and Tower Bridge.

 The beautiful Old Royal Navel Academy, familiar to Marvel fans as the setting for the final battle in Thor: The Dark World, is a great place to run around and use up some energy.
 But it’s the Royal Observatory that will really capture young imaginations.
 Tour the stars at the Planetarium – they even have a special solar system adventure for under 7s.
 Don’t forget to stand on the Prime Meridian Line, with one foot in the East and one in the West!